CQ CQ CQ

 BY SIGNING MY GUESTBOOK

 Greetings, thanks you for viewing my biography.
-You may have worked me either on of my 2 callsigns, these are:- M3HEM (Class B) and M0HEM (Class A) to make people more aware of this wonderfull service as this is a service has been around for over 15 years now this has a vital role in which this service saves live within the golden hour,that why i choose the callsigns to make people more aware of this wonderfull service.
+You may have worked me either on of my 2 callsigns, these are:- M3HEM (Class B) and M0HEM (Class A) to make people more aware of this wonderfull service as this is a service has been around for over 15 years now this has a vital role in which this service saves lives within the golden hour,

-My name is John i was interested in cb radio in 1989 and then i got fed up with that because of the swearing and music playing,sold all the cb gear and took the rae in 1995 and became G7UYT in late 1995 i never done 2metre only a few repeaters in the local area more interested and was an SWL for about 16yrs.i have varied interests in Amateur Radio my main one is the Worked All Britain Awards(WAB) I also have an interest in Worked All Ireland which goes hand in hand with WAB.i also have a interested in Castles, lighthouses,Special Event Stations & various other types of activations,
+Hello my name is John i was interested in cb radio in 1989 and then i got fed up with that because of the swearing and music playing,sold all the cb gear and took the rae in 1995 and became G7UYT in late 1995 i done 2metre only a few repeaters in the local area more interested and was an SWL for about 16yrs.i have varied interests in Amateur Radio my main one is the Worked All Britain Awards(WAB) I also have an interest in Worked All Ireland which I also have a interested in Castles, lighthouses,sota,Special Event Stations & various other types of activations,

 im also a very keen award chaser

 THE FINAL COURTESY OF A QSO IS A QSL !

 If there's one adagio I stick to: this one is it.
 To me, there's is no excuse for any ham not to confirm a first band/mode slot with a QSL card, whether that be a "standard" or a contest QSO.

 The vast majority of my QSLing is done via the QSL bureau which - whatever some may pretend - does a marvelous job.
 As most IARU societies run QSL bureaus, this service is available to most hams.
 Membership to one's national IARU society is something that goes without saying.

 Please feel free to use my above indicated address if you want a QSL direct, SAE & current IRC are appreciated.
 Correct SWL reports welcomed.